 First make the vinaigrette.
 In the bottom of a large salad bowl combine the mustard and the vinegar.
 Add the salt and stir.
 Add the oil and stir until it resembles a thick golden mayonnaise.
 Add the minced shallot and grind in the pepper.
 Set aside to allow the flavours to combine.

-Line a shallow pie dish with greaseproof paper and pile in the cooked vegetables making sure that they are evenly distributed.
+Line a shallow pie dish with baking parchment and pile in the cooked vegetables making sure that they are evenly distributed.
 Crumble over the feta (if using).

 Mix the eggs together with a fork and season to your taste.
 Pour the mixture over the vegetables and carefully place in the oven.
 Bake for 25-30 minutes until golden brown.
 Remove from the oven and set aside to cool for a few minutes.